A Licensed Professional Here to Guide You

 Background, Education and Training

 For the past 25 years, I have been working with families as a school counselor in both New York and California.
 In 2001, I decided to return to school for my Masters in Marriage and Family Therapy from California State University at Dominguez Hills.
-In 2016, I finally went part time in my school counseling career and finally opened my doors to my own private practice to serve the needs of teens and young adults here in the South Bay.
+In 2016, I decided to go part time in my school counseling career and finally opened my doors to my own private practice to serve the needs of teens and young adults here in the South Bay.

 Having always been drawn to support those in the LGBTQ population, I decided to get further training and obtained certification from the American Association of Marriage and Family Therapists in Affirmative LGBTQ+ Therapy.